sekl/sebastianklier.com/_posts/2017-10-01-automatic-deployments-to-remote-with-gitlab-ci.md

         git checkout master &&
         git pull origin master &&
         composer install -n &&
-        bin/console doctrine:migrations:migrate"
+        bin/console doctrine:migrations:migrate --no-interaction "
   environment: staging
   only:
     - master
 ```

 Using this short GitLab config file we're able to do what we previously used a 100-line Shell script for, and it even offers you a log and an easy way to roll-back right from the GitLab UI.
-I hope this explains the general concept well enough so you can adjust it to your needs.